-Academic Rank Faculty - Per the University System of Georgia Board of Regents' Policy Manual, instructors, tenure-track assistant professors, and tenure-track or tenured associate professors and professors are awarded academic rank.
+Academic Rank Faculty - Per the University System of Georgia Board of Regents' Policy Manual, instructors, and tenure-track faculty (assistant professors, associate professors and professors) are awarded academic rank.
 However, because Instructors are not eligible for tenure or promotion, these Guidelines only apply to the appointment and annual evaluation of Instructors.

 Appointment unit - An administrative unit within the University authorized to recommend the hiring of tenure-track faculty.
 Usually, such units are departments within schools or colleges.
 In schools or colleges without departments and reporting directly to the Senior Vice President for Academic Affairs and Provost, however, the appointment unit will be defined by the school/college faculty as a whole.
-Only tenure-track ffaculty in the appointment unit developare responsible for developing the discipline-specific criteria that will be used by the tenure-track PTU faculty charged with a review, and with developing procedures used to conduct searches for tenure-track faculty.
-In addition, the appointment unit faculty develop the procedures that will be used by faculty in the unit charged with conducting faculty searches.
+Only tenure track fraculty in the appointment unit developare responsible for developing the discipline-specific criteria that will be used by the tenure-track PTU faculty charged with a review, and with developing procedures used to conduct searches for tenure-track faculty.
+In addition, the appointment-unit faculty develop the procedures that will be used by faculty in the unit charged with conducting faculty searches.